 A $1.00 meet fee (i.e., “Splash Fee”) surcharge shall be collected as follows:

-The first $20,000 of revenue generated by the surcharge increase shall go into the operating budget each fiscal year.
+The first $20,000 of revenue generated by the surcharge increase shall go into the LSC Operating Budget each fiscal year.

 Any dollars in excess of $20,000 generated by the $1.00 surcharge increase in a given fiscal year shall go into a Board designated (restricted) "Facility Fund".